onekiloparsec/KPCTabsControl/README.md

 KPCTabsControl
 ==============

-An multi-tab control *not using AutoLayout*, designed to look and behave like the tab control in Apple's Numbers spreadsheet, with enhanced capabilities.
+A multi-tabs control *not using AutoLayout*, designed to look and behave like the tab control in Apple's Numbers spreadsheet, with enhanced capabilities.
 Borrowed initially from the excellent [LITabControl](https://github.com/monyschuk/LITabControl).

-The reason for not doing a fork, but a new lib?
-Well, I used the LITabControl since some time, and it diverged quite a lot.
+I used the LITabControl since some time, and it diverged quite a lot (hence the new repo rather than a fork).
 More importantly, AutoLayout is way too instable and hard to debug in a complex app (with various intricated split views with dynamic constraints), like the ones I am currently developing.

 Below a screenshot of the demo app with two series of tabs (showing the highlight effect).
 ![Demo Tabs Screenshot](http://onekilopars.ec/blog/files/screen-shot-2014-11-05-at-17.36.32.png)